This Is What Whales Are Betting On Nike - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Nike NKE.
+Someone with a lot of money to spend has taken a bearish stance on Nike NKE.

 And retail traders should know.